Leander Ditscheiner

 Leander Ditscheiner (4 January 1839 - 1 February 1905) was an Austrian physicist and mathematician, best known for his research on birefringence.

 Life and work

 Leander Ditscheiner was born 1839 in Vienna.
-He studied at the University of Vienna and later at the University of Heidelberg.
-He received his Ph.D. in 1857 and became lecturer at the Vienna University of Technology in 1866.
+He studied at the University of Vienna and later at the Heidelberg University.
+He received his Ph.D. in 1857 and became lecturer at the TU Wien in 1866.
 In the later years he became assistant professor and full professor in 1883.